bigchaindb/coalaip-http-api/README.md

 ### Transfer a Right

+A contract between a rightsholder and a licensee can be recorded through the transferring of a Right, via an accompanying RightsAssignment entity.
+The transfer transaction recorded on BigchainDB links to that contract (via the RightsAssignment) and provides a record of the parties, the date of the transaction, and the contract that applies.

 You may only transfer a Right that you are currently holding.
 RightsAssignment entities are automatically created for each transfer and may include additional,